 We are a small, family-run Bed & Breakfast with four bedrooms.
-We have been running for over twenty years now and provide a friendly and informal service to guests.
+We have been running for over thirty years now and provide a friendly and informal service to guests.
 We are committed to ensuring guests have the best stay possible.

 Based in Grassington in the Yorkshire Dales, we have some of the best views in the village.
 The house is a perfect base for exploring many fantastic walks throughout the region.

 The warm water in the house is provided by solar panels, the electric by electric panel, and wherever possible, we try to use eco-friendly products.
 Breakfast is cooked on the traditional Aga in the kitchen.

 The house is completely non-smoking.
 We will allow dogs but not in the rooms.
 Dogs may sleep in the porch or in owners’ cars.